|

 Manuscripts allow people to get an inside look at how an author created a work.
 Since manuscripts are often difficult to view in person, facsimiles make these rare items accessible to the general reader.
 Insightful editing and careful production choices can turn a simple facsimile into a detailed study of the work.
 Having spent a lot of time studying facsimiles as I compiled my checklist of Holmes manuscript facsimiles, I can confidently say that "The Horror of the Heights" facsimile is outstanding.

-To start with, it places the facsimile and its associated transcription on facing pages.
+The book places the facsimile image and its associated transcription on facing pages.
 Thus at an opening you can both read the transcript and refer to the image as needed.
 The transcript clearly notes changes in the manuscript and is supplemented with excellent annotations.

 These annotations cover both textual variants and explanatory points.
 They directly compare the manuscript to appearances in the Strand, Everybody's Magazine, and Famous Fantastic Mysteries.
 Since book versions were based on the Strand text, you get a comprehensive sense of the editing and errors that come with publication.
 The explanatory points are especially valuable because they highlight new scientific knowledge and events that came after Conan Doyle wrote the story.